m50d/paperdoll/README.md

 so my preferred style is to avoid pattern matches entirely.
 This also makes it possible to hide trait implementation subtypes (by using anonymous classes) where appropriate.
-I have used pattern matching on `Inr`/`Inl` when working with `Coproduct`s since Shapeless does not offer a suitable `fold` method.

-Since `paperdoll-core` is very generic, a lot of the tests need at least one effect implementation.
+As `paperdoll-core` is very abstract, a lot of tests for `paperdoll-core` code require one or more effect implementations.
-So I've moved those tests down into `paperdoll-tests`.
+So I've moved those tests down into `paperdoll-all` rather than add test-only effects.

 The project is split into a large number of small modules, primarily to prove that the interpreters truly are independent.